KohlsAdrian/google_maps_utils/README.md

 This is a project for converting all of the tools from Android Google Maps Utils partially.
 Initial commits from the 3 main Classes, MathUtils.java, PolyUtils.java and SphericalUtils.java

-The same rules for calculating bounds, distance between two LatLng points and other polyline features are the same as used on Android native Java/Kotlin logic.
+The same rules for calculating bounds, distance between two Point points and other polyline features are the same as used on Android native Java/Kotlin logic.

 All of the methods of current classes available are ported